borbware/emuurom-web/blog/25-08-10-slavic/slavicgamejamreport.md

 ### After the jam

-1. *(Optional)* Enjoy your stay in Warsaw with your travel partner for as long as you like—if you stay until the next Wednesday, you can go to the KNTG Polygon meetup for a second time!
+1. *(Optional)* Enjoy your stay in Warsaw with your travel partner for as long as you like — if you stay until the next Wednesday, you can go to the KNTG Polygon meetup for a second time!
 2. *(Optional)* Remember to fill the jam feedback form.
 3. *(Required if you got the scholarship)* Remember to write your travel report for FGJ in time so you don't have to do it right before the deadline.